Authorization

 - A POST request to the IAM

-endpoint with the client credentials returns a JWT bearer token - The token is then used authenticate API calls, passing environment information via headers
+/connectendpoint with the client credentials returns a JWT bearer token - The token is then used to authenticate API calls, passing environment information via headers

 Guide